 Golden Retriever mix puppies are among the most sought after designer dogs.
+They mix one Golden Retriever parent with another purebred dog.
+Such as the popular Goldendoodle.

 It might be something in their temperament, a more low maintenance coat, or a difference in size.